vkatari10/trading-bot/README.md

 - APIs
   - Find a higher frequency market data streamer
   - Convert ML API to use `FastAPI` instead of `Flask`
+- Runtime
+  - Be able to track multiple stocks at once

 ## Limitations

 There are several limitaions with this trading bot, however the most signficant are listed below.<br>
 - Ingestion of delayed data, up to 1-15 minutes
+- Data refresh rates of 1 minute, limiting predictions to every minute
 - Burn-in period during live execution (~30 minutes)

 ## Requirements